codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

-### Side-by-Side: Resource tracking by `label` for native Argo CD
+### Side-by-Side GitOps: Set native Argo CD resource tracking to `label`
-For Side-by-Side installation, verify that the native Argo CD uses `label` for resource tracking.
+For Side-by-Side GitOps installation, verify that the native Argo CD instance uses `label` to track resources.

-In the Argo CD namespace, make sure `argocd-cm.application.resourceTrackingMethod` is either not defined, in which case it defaults to `label`, or if defined is set to `label`.
+In the Argo CD namespace, make sure `argocd-cm.application.resourceTrackingMethod` is either not defined, in which case it defaults to `label`, or if defined, is set to `label`.

 ## Install first GitOps Runtime in account